isomerpages/nhg-ohrpp/_conducting-research/Regulations & Policies/Personal Data Protection Act (PDPA).md

 third_nav_title: Regulations & Policies
 ---
 <p>The purpose of the <strong>Personal Data Protection Act (PDPA)</strong> is
-to govern the collection, use and disclosure of personal data by organisations in a manner that recognises both the right of individuals to protect their personal data, and the need of organisations to collect, use or disclose personal data for purposes that a reasonable person would consider appropriate in the circumstances.
+to govern the collection, use and disclosure of personal data by organizations in a manner that recognizes both the right of individuals to protect their personal data, and the need of organizations to collect, use or disclose personal data for purposes that a reasonable person would consider appropriate in the circumstances.
 <br>
 <br><strong>PERSONAL DATA </strong>refers to data, whether true or not, about
-an individual who can be identified from that data; or from that data and other information to which the organisation has or is likely to have access.
+an individual who can be identified from that data; or from that data and other information to which the organization has or is likely to have access.
 <br>
 <br>This includes unique identifiers (e.g. NRIC number, passport number),
-as well as any set of data (e.g. name, age, address, telephone number, occupation, etc) which when taken together would be able to identify the individual.
+as well as any set of data (e.g. name, age, address, telephone number, occupation, etc.) which when taken together would be able to identify the individual.
 <br>
 <br>Researchers should note that the scope of PDPA only applies to identifiable